housecurve/housecurve.github.io/docs/appnotes/minidsp.md

 In this application note we will demonstrate room correction using HouseCurve and a miniDSP processor.

-If you are unfamiliar with room correction please read the [overview](https://www.minidsp.com/applications/digital-room-correction/161-digital-room-correction).

-If you are unfamiliar with taking measurements with HouseCurve please see the usage [documentation](https://housecurve.com/USAGE.html).
+For an introduction to room correction please read the [overview](https://www.minidsp.com/applications/digital-room-correction/161-digital-room-correction).
+To learn more about taking measurements with HouseCurve please see the usage [documentation](https://housecurve.com/USAGE.html).

-## What You Will Need
+## What you need

 * A miniDSP processor [link?] connected to your audio system
 * Plug-in software to configure the miniDSP processor [link?]